marufaytekin/lsh-spark/README.md

 ## Implementation Details ##

-Implementation details of LSH can be detailed in following steps:
+- LSH hashes each vector multiple times (b * r) with hash functions, where *b* is number of hash tables (bands) and *r* is number of rows (hash functions) in each hash table.

+- If we define *t* as similarity threshold for vectors to be considered as a desired “similar pair.”
+The threshold *t* is approximately (1/b)<sup>1/r</sup>.
+Select *b* and *r* to produce a threshold lower than *t* to avoid false negatives, select *b* and *r* to produce a higher threshold to increase speed and decrease false positives (See section 3.4.3 of [Mining of Massive Datasets] (http://mmds.org) for details.)

-- Hash each vector multiple times (numHashFunc * numBands times) with number of hash functions.
-Hashing function is defined in com.lendap.lsh.Hasher class and uses random hyperplane based hash functions for vectors.
+- Hasher function is defined in com.lendap.spark.lsh.Hasher class and uses random hyperplane based hash functions which operate on vectors.

 - Hasher functions use randomly generated vectors whose elements are in [-1, 1] interval.
-"Instead of chosing a random vector from all possible vectors, it turns out to be sufficiently random if we restrict our choice to vectors whose components are +1 and -1."
-(See section 3.7.3 of chapter 3 in [Mining of Massive Datasets] (http://mmds.org))
+It is sufficiently random if we randomly select vectors whose components are +1 and -1 (See section 3.7.3 of [Mining of Massive Datasets] - http://mmds.org.)

 - Hashing function calculates dot product of an input vector with a randomly generated hash function then produce a hash value (0 or 1) based on the result of dot product.
 Each hasher produce a hash value for the vector.
-Then all hash values are combine with AND-construction to produce a hash signature for the input vector.
+Then all hash values are combined with *AND-construction* to produce a hash signature (e.g. 11110010) for the input vector.

-- Each hash signature is divided into bands and the data points in a band that share the same signature group together in the same bucket.
+- Hash signatures for the input vectors are used as bucket ids as described in http://www.vldb.org/conf/1999/P49.pdf.
+The model build (preprocessing) and query answering algorithms implemented as described in Figures 1 and 2 of this paper.

+- Hashed vectors are stored in model.hashTables as *RDD[((Int, String), Long)]* where each entry is *((hashTable#, hash_value), vector_id)* data.

 - The results can be filtered by passing a filter function to the model.

-- Trained model can be saved to HDFS with model.save function.
+- Trained model can be saved to HDFS with *model.save* function.

-- Saved model can be loaded from HDFS wirh model.load function.
+- Saved model can be loaded from HDFS with *model.load* function.